Safety & Security

 Visitors to our campus are required to enter through the designated visitor entrances during school hours.
 The entrances are located at the High School office entrance and the Elementary main entrance.
 Note: Visitor access through the Middle School entrance is prohibited.

 Visitors and their possessions are subject to search by security personal before entering a school.
-Additionally, visitors are required to provide valid government issued ID (ex: Drivers License) which will be compared to state and federal criminal and child abuse lists electronically.
+Additionally, visitors may required to provide valid government issued ID (ex: Drivers License) which may be compared to state and federal criminal and child abuse lists electronically.

 Meet Our Officers

-Wilmington Area School District employs four armed security officers.
-There are no less than three on our school campus during school hours.
+Wilmington Area School District employs three armed security officers through a contractual agreement with Shaffer Security.
 We welcome their dedication and extensive experience!